wkiri/MDW-handwritten/README.md

-Here are some example results using the scikit-learn implementation of a support vector machine (SVC) with RBF kernel and gamma set to "scale", trained on the MNIST training set (60,000 digits) and evaluated on 10,000 samples generated for each domain:
+Here are some example results using the scikit-learn implementation of a support vector machine (SVC) with RBF kernel and gamma set to "scale", trained on the MNIST training set (60,000 digits) and evaluated on 10,000 multi-digit samples generated for each domain:

 | Data set | Strict error |
 | -------- | ------------ |